-I don’t follow a concrete organisation protocol.
-I just have principles that help me keep everything in the right place.
+I don’t follow a concrete organisational protocol.
+I just have principles that help me keep everything in its proper place.
 Basically, I use five types of apps:

-- A Cloud service for all the lecture material that I get from my professors.
+- Cloud service: for all the lecture material that I get from my professors.
 I chose Google Drive for this.

-- A PDF reader for my textbooks and personal study sessions.
+- PDF reader: for my textbooks and personal study sessions.
 I picked LiquidText for that.
 Find out why I stopped using LiquidText a few years later.

-- A file manager to store all my notes.
+- File manager: to store all my notes.

-Surgery is a complicated subject and I always find that there is always some information I don’t grasp when preparing for the classes.
+Surgery is a complicated subject, and I always find that there are concepts I don’t grasp when preparing for classes.
 That makes my professor’s comments and questions very important if I am to get a full picture of what I need to learn.
-That’s why Notability’s audio recording feature is indispensable for me.
+That’s why Notability’s audio recording feature is indispensable to me.

 By the end of my first week, I had a lot of Surgery rough notes on my iPad.
 I also got a write-up assignment.
-I spoke to my professors to ask for permission to do the assignment on my iPad and just print out a copy for him.
-I didn’t waste my time doing an assignment he’ll want me to redo in traditional ink.
-Usually, I’d just do it and protest when the professor refuses to mark it, but that requires a lot of energy, which I don’t have at the moment.
+I spoke to my professor, asking for permission to do the assignment on my iPad and just print out a copy for him.
+I didn’t waste my time on an assignment he’d want me to redo in traditional ink.
+Usually, I’d just do it and protest when the professor refused to mark it, but that requires a lot of energy, which I don’t have at the moment.

 When he agreed, I was ecstatic.
-I didn’t need to go buy paper to do one assignment.
+I didn’t have to go out and buy paper just to complete one assignment.
 Writing assignments on paper is a daunting task these days.
 My university makes us write assignments on plain white paper.
 I can’t even write straight sentences without paper guidelines!
-On the iPad, I can remove the lines on printing.
+On the iPad, I can remove the lines when printing.

 For assignments that I need to print out, I use Notability’s native pages.
 I also make sure I use an A4 paper size to get a realistic preview of how my notes will look when I print them.
 To achieve that in landscape, I use the split view 1:3 ratio to avoid zooming in when writing.
 When I was done with the assignment, I sent it to a friend for printing.
 I need to get a printer for my assignments.
 Seriously.